soynain/soynain/README.md

 to handle and retrieve data, designing databases, creating services based on requirements,etc.

-Also I have little notions on front end developer, writting HTML and css is not so difficult to me, but in front end I wish to be upgrading my skills to become fullstash at certain point of my career.
+Also I have little notions on front end development, writting HTML and css is not so difficult to me, but in front end I wish to be upgrading my skills to become fullstash at certain point of my career.